Hi, I'm Abel.

 Uncertainty is your friend.
 Swim in oceans of unknowns and make good decisions anyway.

-Your past self and your future self are over there demanding that you immediately stop thinking about them and focus on the present.
+Your past self and your future self are politely demanding that you immediately stop thinking about them and focus on the present.

 The secret sauce has always been: curiosity, imagination, kindness, and persistence.